This is a review covering the Vanguard exchange-traded-fund (ETF) also known as VIG.

 To wrap up, here is a brief VIG fact sheet and summary from this article about the Vanguard Dividend Appreciation ETF:

-- Holds companies with at least 10 consecutive years of dividend increases
+- Holds companies with a strong record of dividend increases

 - Low cost